br-amaral/MigratorySensitivity_ShinyApp/read_me_greenup.txt

 Thank you for your interest in this data product.
 Any use of these data should be cited as:

 Casey Youngflesh, Jacob Socolar, Bruna R. Amaral, Ali Arab, Robert P. Guralnick, Allen H. Hurlbert, Raphael LaFrance, Stephen J. Mayor, David A. W. Miller, and Morgan W. Tingley.
 2021.
 Migratory strategy drives species-level variation in bird sensitivity to vegetation green-up.
+Nature Ecology and Evolution.
+DOI:10.1038/s41559-021-01442-y.

 Green-up data were derived from the MCD12Q2 (https://lpdaac.usgs.gov/products/mcd12q2v006/) and MCD12Q1 (https://lpdaac.usgs.gov/products/mcd12q1v006/) data products and should be cited as: